meezwhite/p5.grain/README.md

 ## Contributing

 Are you considering contributing to p5.grain?
-Check out our [Contributing guidelines](/.github/CONTRIBUTING.md).
+Check out our [contributing guidelines](./CONTRIBUTING.md).

 ## License